0x00000002/sharedOwnership/readme.md

 Birds’ eye view, we will have 3 layers of smart contracts\*:

 - Tokens
-  - Asset: a token representing the ownership of the asset
+  - ASSET: a token representing ownership of the asset
-  - PART: a token of participation in costs in exchange for profit
+  - SHARE: a token of participation in costs in exchange for a reward
 - Business logic
-  - Users Registry - to manage users and issue ASSETs
+  - Users Registry - to manage users and mint ASSETs
-  - Vault contract - to manage user deals
+  - Vault contract - to manage agreements between asset owners and lenders
-  - Collateral registry contract - to deposit/lock collateral assets
+  - Collateral registry contract - to deposit (lock) collateral assets
 - Payment system
   - Payments: deposits/withdrawals
   - Auction system - to sell collateral assets for unpaid shares